PetitCoinCoin/advent-of-sql/README.md

 Day 3: learnt about XML parsing and array manipulation

 Day 4: learnt about functions (thx to Erwin Brandstetter on Stack Overflow), and sorting with NULL

+Day 5: learnt about LAG and LEAD to get next and previous rows